jeffrafter/fates/README.markdown

 (tree navigation) will take considerably longer.
 In the above example the print time was 0.060236 versus 0.000598.

-Note: currently merged (delta) indexes are not supported.
+Note: currently delta indexes are not supported.
 Search allows you to look for names from the spec/samples/contacts.csv file.

 Gemify this with Jeweler.
 Consider some native extensions (based on the FTSearch